Chris Tsangarides

+Early life

+Tsangarides was born in Famagusta, Cyprus.
+He learned to play piano as a child and studied trumpet at the Royal Academy of Music, before studying economics at college.

 Career

-Chris Tsangarides learned to play piano as a child and studied trumpet at the Royal Academy of Music, before studying economics at college.
-He started his career in the music business in 1974, as an apprentice at Morgan Studios in London, one of the major independent recording studios in the UK at the time.
+Tsangarides started his career in the music business in 1974, as an apprentice at Morgan Studios in London, one of the major independent recording studios in the UK at the time.
 Initially, he worked there as a tape operator and his first job as sound engineer was on Judas Priest's second album Sad Wings of Destiny in 1976.
 He engineered the British hit single "Naughty Naughty Naughty" in 1977, a pop song by Joy Sarney, whose success gave him much more work as engineer at the studio.
 In that period he engineered and mixed albums of new wave acts, such as Japan's Obscure Alternatives (1978), and jazz fusion releases of Colosseum II and Brand X. Tsangarides befriended Colosseum II guitarist Gary Moore, who asked him to produce his solo album Back on the Streets (1978), which was Tsangarides's first job as producer.
 The song "Parisienne Walkways", sung on the album by Thin Lizzy's Phil Lynott, was a hit in the UK.
 Tsangarides continued working with Moore on live albums and produced Back to the Blues in 2001.

 When Morgan Studios 3 and 4 were acquired by Zomba Management in 1980 and rechristened Battery Studios, Tsangarides was hired by the new owners as part of a team of "in-house producers" which included Robert John "Mutt" Lange, Martin Birch, Tony Platt and Nigel Green.